MicrosoftLearning/Tech-Connect-Frontier-Hack/Instructions/Labs/Zone 2/2-build-agent-guidence.md

 Ensure that the following settings are configured for optimal performance:

-- In the agent's **Select your Agent's model** section, ensure that the **GPT-5 Chat** model is selected for the best natural language understanding capabilities.
+- In the agent's **Select your agent's model** section, ensure that the **GPT-5 Chat** model is selected for the best natural language understanding capabilities.

     ![Screenshot your agent's model.](../Media/gptmodel.png)

-Now select the **Settings** command in the upper right corner of the screen and under the **Generative AI** section of settings, ensure the following settings:
+Select **Settings** in the upper right corner of the screen.
+Under the **Orchestration** section, ensure the following settings:

 - **Use generative AI orchestration for your agent's responses**: Yes
     ![Screenshot your agent's model.](../Media/orchestration.png)

+Scroll down to the **Knowledge** section and ensure the following settings:

 - **Use general knowledge**: Off
 - **Use information from the web**: Off